Rayleight/weather-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Instructions:

+## Install Angular
+Install Angular npm install -g @angular/cli
++ @angular/cli(version)

+## Create Weather Appiclation
+ng new weather-app
+Would you like to add Angular routing? (y/N) = Yes or Y Which stylesheet format would you like to use?
+(Use arrow keys) = CSS then Enter

+This installs json packages and type script files.

+## Root to the directory via termimanl
+cd weather-app

+## Install Dependencies
+npm install --save jquery popper.js bootstrap